Reading time 4 Minutes

 So much for preparing posts to ensure some degree of regularity.
 Not that I haven't done that.
 And it's not as if I'm currently working on around 20 contributions, which should be of great interest to a great many people in need of care in general.
 Or maybe they are?

-But some shit happens on the conveyor belt that I hadn't anticipated.
-I'll have to find out when my crystal ball comes out of the repair shop.
-I calculate that I lose an hour every other day because a certain person is always late.
-It annoys me because I have angry carers with me practically every other day - not because of anything I did, but because of her - but good.
+But shit happens on the conveyor belt that I hadn't anticipated.
+I'll have to find out when my crystal ball comes out of repair.
+The fact that I lose an hour every other day because a certain person is always late is something I take into account, okay.
+It annoys me because I have angry carers with me practically every other day - not because of anything I've done, but because of her - but that's fine.
 Even I explained that to her.
 Will anything change?
 I don't think so.
-The child fell into the well months ago.
+The baby fell into the well months ago.
 While I only hold grudges when I feel like it, her colleagues can't, I'm afraid.
-Again, no offence, but ideologically mentalities of Yugoslav origin are still stuck deep in the 19th century.
-Damn, I can even think of another excitement.
+Again, no offence, but ideologically Yugoslavian mentalities are still stuck deep in the 19th century.
+Damn, I can think of another excitement.
 Well, maybe for the next calendar week.
 It will be published tomorrow anyway.
-If nothing unforeseen happens, of course.
+Unless something unforeseen happens, of course.

 Just when I want to go further, the next upsets happen.
 Am I getting too excited?

-What would you do if a special caregiver said something to you every shift that started with "Don't you remember?!" where it was just inappropriate.
-And inaccurate.
+What would you do if a special carer said something to you every shift that started with „Don't you remember?“ when it was simply inappropriate.
+And inappropriate.
 But that's a story for another day.

 Only today again, just now.
 As so often, he runs against my eye control, clicks something with his elbow and moves the tripod.
 He looks at the screen, and even though it's absolutely something private, he starts reading.
 How do I know that?
 Well.
 His question follows in a very reproachful tone.